rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 characterizing the different types of hydrogen bonds which are present and explaining how the types of hydrogen bonds affect the freezing of water.

+:cite:t:`Liu_2016` uses GEBF approximated M06-2X/6-31G(d) for computing the energies and gradients needed for AIMD.
+The study looked at pseudorotaxane and compared AIMD results to classical MD results.

 :cite:t:`Li_2017` used PBC-GEBF to optimize molecular crystal geometries for a QM/MM calculation.
 Once the geometries were optimized QM/MM calculations were run to compute excited states.
 The QM region contained dimers or trimers of